Jay Weatherill: 2018 election

 The record-16-year-incumbent SA Labor government was seeking a fifth four-year term at the 2018 election, but was defeated by the opposition SA Liberals, led by Steven Marshall.
 Though a major electoral redistribution in 2016 had seen four Labor seats become notionally Liberal, Labor retained a total of 19 seats at the election.
 The incoming Liberal government won a total of 25 seats, with crossbench independents holding 3 seats.
 Despite the outcome, there was actually a statewide two-party-preferred swing away from the Liberals toward Labor of over 1%.

-Four hours after the close of polls, at approximately 10pm ACDST, incumbent Premier Jay Weatherill telephoned Steven Marshall and conceded defeat.
+Four hours after the close of polls, Weatherill telephoned Steven Marshall and conceded defeat.
 Weatherill subsequently publicly announced that he had conceded, saying, "I'm sorry I couldn't bring home another victory, but I do feel like one of those horses that has won four Melbourne Cups and I think the handicap has caught up with us on this occasion."

-Peter Malinauskas became Leader of the Opposition and succeeded Weatherill who had resigned as Labor leader, with Susan Close as deputy, following a Labor caucus meeting on 9 April 2018.
+Former Health Minister Peter Malinauskas became Leader of the Opposition and succeeded Weatherill who had resigned as Labor leader, with former Education Minister Susan Close as deputy, following a Labor caucus meeting on 9 April 2018.

 Post-politics

 In June 2019, he was appointed as an industry professor at the University of South Australia.
 In July 2019, he was appointed to conduct a review of Federal Labor's loss at the 2019 Australian federal election.
-In 2021, he was reported to have moved to Perth, Western Australia and be working for Andrew Forrest's Minderoo Foundation, promoting an early childhood development campaign named Thrive by Five.
+Weatherill moved to Perth in 2020 to lead the Minderoo Foundation's early childhood development arm Thrive by Five.
+In 2024, he joined the Leeuwin Ocean Adventure Foundation as chairman of the board.
+In 2025, he was appointed by arts minister Tony Burke to the Council of the National Gallery of Australia.

+In November 2025, Weatherill was announced as the next High Commissioner to the United Kindom, replacing Stephen Smith.